jwtag/cse527-project/README.md

 Run `main.py` to startup the NN-training code.

 NOTE:  `demo.py` is not adapted (yet) to work with the DNA code.
 It's still designed to be a cats-and-dogs image classifier.
 This will be changed in the future.

+# Remaining TODOs:

+verify that the layers are operating correctly.   (they're currently doing epochs w/ no accuracy difference, which makes me think the layer manipulation may be bad...)

+make multilabelled vars.
+- each category = var
+- each category can have multiple drugs.
+- prefix each drug with category to make sure that there is no cross-categorization

+maybe also just make things be Drug Presence?
+T/F boolean.
+Have drug?
+Make multilabeled with binary.